Conduct Policies and Administrative Procedures

 i.
 To be assumed not responsible until complainant has demonstrated, through evidence, that the respondent more likely than not violated the rule(s) of conduct.

 j.
 Right to remain silent: A student or student organization against whom charges have been made may choose not to testify in his/her own defense.
-This choice shall neither preclude the right to present and cross-examine witnesses and consider other evidence, nor shall it be regarded as an admission of responsibility.
+This choice shall neither preclude the right to present and question witnesses nor consider other evidence, nor shall it be regarded as an admission of responsibility.

 k.
 The right to an attorney’s counsel if criminal charges are pending or likely.